Milburn interim review warns of ‘generational fault line’ as NEET numbers could hit 1.25 million without reform

 The report calls for a system reset from what Alan Milburn describes as a Welfare State that is “exacerbating inactivity” to a Working State that “builds capability”, arguing that new programmes layered on top of a broken system cannot work.

-Speaking at the launch of his report, he is expected to say that without urgent action, the number of young people who are NEET – not in education, employment, or training – will rise from 1 in 8 to 1 in 6 young people within five years, representing 1.25 million young lives.
+Speaking at the launch of his report, that without urgent action, the number of young people who are NEET – not in education, employment, or training – will rise from 1 in 8 to 1 in 6 young people within five years, representing 1.25 million young lives.

 Across the country, parents and grandparents are gripped by a deep fear about what the future holds for today’s young people.
 For decades, Britain’s unwritten social contract has been that each generation would do better than the last.
 That promise is being broken.